How to manage financial stress

 5. Is there a chance you’re ignoring issues, or are in denial about your finances?

-7. Have things you loved to do stop interesting you at all?
+7. Have things you previously loved to do now stopped interesting you?

 8. At the extreme end – Are you having panic attacks often?
 Or feeling depressed?